-- In order to progress from Level I to Level II in the Bachelor or Master/Master Equivalent schedule, the teacher must receive a favorable recommendation from his/her superior. - 3.
-In order to move from Level II to Level III in the Bachelor or Master/Master Equivalent schedule, a teacher must present evidence of the successful completion of six semester credits for courses previously approved by the Superintendent of Schools.
+C. In order to move from Level II to Level III in the Bachelor or Master/Master Equivalent schedule, a teacher must present evidence of the successful completion of six semester credits for courses previously approved by the Superintendent of Schools or designee.
 Three credits must be in the teacher's subject matter field; three credits may be in the field of general education.
 These courses must have been taken as the teacher progressed through Level II of the salary schedule.

-The only exception to the subject matter course requirements shall be for those people who have been accepted in an advanced degree program. - 4.
-In order to move from Level III to Level IV on the Bachelor or Master/Master Equivalent schedule, a teacher must present evidence of the successful completion of six semester credits for courses previously approved by the Superintendent of Schools.
+The only exception to the subject matter course requirements shall be for those who have been accepted in an advanced degree program.

+D. In order to move from Level III to Level IV on the Bachelor or Master/Master Equivalent schedule, a teacher must present evidence of the successful completion of six semester credits for courses previously approved by the Superintendent of Schools or designee.
 Three credits must be in the teacher's subject matter area, three credits may be in the field of general education.
 These courses must have been taken as the teacher progressed through the steps of Level III of the salary schedule.
-The only exception to the subject matter course requirements shall be for those people who have been accepted in an advanced degree program.
+The only exception to the subject matter course requirements shall be for those who have been accepted in an advanced degree program.